-Relax with the Help of Sophrology!Life really puts us to the test sometimes and stress and fatigue accumulate daily.
-Certain days are difficult to feel radiant and confident in yourself.
-Whatever your problems are, sophrology helps you manage your worries and help put your mind and body at ease.
+Relax With The Help Of Sophrology: Try These 3 ExercisesLife really puts us to the test sometimes and stress and fatigue build up on a daily basis.
+Certain days make it difficult for us to feel radiant and confident in ourselves.
+Whatever your problems are, sophrology helps you manage your worries and put your mind and body at ease.
+Discover 3 techniques which will help you unwind and relax.

-When you’re stressed, you feel like your stomach is in knots, your hands are clammy, and your heartbeat’s racing.
-It’s a fact that your mind has an effect on the body in return.
-Sophrology acts to bring the mind and body back to a harmonious state.
+When you’re stressed, you no doubt feel like your stomach is in knots and also get clammy hands accompanied by a racing heart.
+It’s a fact that your mind has an effect on how your body feels.
+Sophrology helps bring the mind and body back to a harmonious state.
 The term “sophrology” comes from the Greek “SOS PHREN LOGOS” which means “let the conscience live in equilibrium.”

 Caycedo defined sophrology as “the study of the human conscience and its existential values.”